 The difference between swedes & turnips is evident when you see the two side by side.
 The turnip is smaller, smoother & rounder than the swede.
-Swedes have a whiter flesh than swedes.
+Turnips have a whiter flesh than swedes.

 Swede – Latin name Brassica napus napobrassica